Bombardier Cobra

 The Bombardier Cobra is an articulated, low-floor tram operated by Verkehrsbetriebe Zürich (VBZ) of Zürich and manufactured by Bombardier Transportation.
-The Cobra was originally designed by a consortium consisting of the ABB Group, Pininfarina, the Schindler Group and Schweizerische Industrie Gesellschaft (SIG), who built several Cobra prototypes; however, all production Cobras have been manufactured by Bombardier.
+The Cobra was originally designed by a consortium consisting of the ABB, Pininfarina, the Schindler Group and Schweizerische Industrie Gesellschaft (SIG), who built several Cobra prototypes; however, all production Cobras have been manufactured by Bombardier.

-As the first low-floor tram to operate on the local tram network, the tram originally only ran on a few lines, but is now used alongside older tram models on most lines.
+As the first low-floor tram to operate on the local tram network, the tram originally only ran on a few lines, but is now used on most lines, alongside older and newer tram models.

 History

 Initial concept

 In 1992, a consortium of Swiss rolling stock manufacturers proposed a new design of low-floor articulated tram.
 The design was targeted for Zürich and Basel, but manufacturers hoped other tram operators would be interested.

 The design of the tram was created by Pininfarina, an Italian coachbuilder.
 The design is based on short body segments, with four-wheel trucks under every second segment.
 Because the other segments do not have wheels, they are considered to float and are supported by adjacent segments.
 The wheel pairs of the trucks are not connected by axles but pivot individually and are steered into curves.
 It was hoped that this individual pivot design would reduce wear and noise and increase passenger comfort.
 The lack of axles permits a low floor throughout the vehicle.
 The wheel boxes are hidden under seats, as are the motors.

 The running gear would have been designed and manufactured by Schweizerische Industrie Gesellschaft (SIG).
-The electrical equipment would have been supplied by ABB Group.
+The electrical equipment would have been supplied by ABB.
 The tram body would have been manufactured by Schindler Group, who proposed to make it from a synthetic material.